Skip to main content

 00:07:40:20 – 00:07:59:29

-So I’ll start with a story, and it’s an apocryphal story because they haven’t been able to source the exact source of its valid story or not.
+[Ranjay] So, I’ll start with a story, and it’s an apocryphal story because they haven’t been able to source the exact source of its valid story or not.
 But the story’s about in the 1930s, the Hungarian soldiers who went on an expedition in the Alps.
-They didn’t have a map or a compass and they got lost and disoriented and got caught in a massive storm.
+They didn’t have a map, or a compass and they got lost and disoriented and got caught in a massive storm.

 00:08:00:01 – 00:08:19:07

 And they were stuck there for days.
 No food, no shelter, desperate, not knowing what to do and not having a map.
 And they couldn’t even go out into the storm and find their way back.
-So they’re sitting under this little drop out and they empty their backpacks.
+So, they’re sitting under this little rock, and they empty their backpacks.
 And at the bottom of one of their backpacks, one of them has a map.

 00:08:19:09 – 00:08:38:12

 And this is a game changer because they use the map, they go out into the snow, they get lost, they find their way and they stumble their way back to base camp.
 And when they get to the base, the commander says, where were you?
 And they pull out the map to show him where they were.
-And he looks at the map and says, You dummies, this is a map of the Pyrenees Mountains.
+And he looks at the map and says, you dummies, this is a map of the Pyrenees Mountains, not the Alps.

 00:08:38:18 – 00:08:59:15

-Well, yeah, I know a story.
-Even a long map is better than no back.
-And I think so the first lesson I have is that in times of uncertainty, people need a map, even if it’s the wrong map.
-So a corollary of that is you have to pivot away from the map if it’s the wrong map, but you need a map.
+Well, what’s about the story?
+Even the wrong map is better than no map.
+And I think so, the first lesson I have is that in times of uncertainty, people need a map, even if it’s the wrong map.
+So, a corollary of that is you have to pivot away from the map if it’s the wrong map, but you need a map.

 00:08:59:18 – 00:09:24:19

 The second piece, I’ll say very quickly is uncertainty activates an emotional response, and that’s just fear.
 Now, when we talk about what do we do?
-The word we like to use this courage and courage is taking action in the face of not the absence.
-So I think courage is going to be a huge cause as we think about operating in times of uncertainty.
+The word we like to use this ‘courage’, and courage is taking action in the face of it, not the absence.
+So, I think courage is going to be a huge cause as we think about operating in times of uncertainty.

 00:09:24:21 – 00:09:48:15